Codecademy/ugc/content/deyemiobaa/building-a-todolist-with-rails.md

 ## Introduction

 This article is an introduction to building a full-stack app using Ruby on Rails.
-For this article, we are building a To-do list
+For this article, we are building a To-do list.

-I was inspired to write this article while learning ruby on rails.
-I often got lost looking for information on the official rails guide and I want to help you reduce the time it’ll take you to get started with building your own rails app.
+I was inspired to write this article while learning Ruby on Rails.
+I often got lost looking for information on the official Rails guide and I want to help you reduce the time it’ll take you to get started with building your own Rails app.

 The article is beginner friendly, and I hope it helps you learn something new.

 ## What I’ll talk about: